Skip to Content

 Physical Characteristics of the Peacock Eel

 The color palette of Peacock Eels is intriguing.
-Their bellies are light, sides are light brown, while their backs flaunt a darker shade of brown.
-Add to that a narrow yellow line extending from the snout to the caudal fin, and you’ve got a truly good-looking fish.
+Their bellies are light, their sides are light brown, while their backs flaunt a darker shade of brown.
+Add a narrow yellow line extending from the snout to the caudal fin, and you’ve got a truly good-looking fish.

 More distinctive features include five eye spots on both dorsal and caudal fins, contributing to the eel’s unique look.